 Before traffic signs are placed, municipalities will commission an engineering study to gauge its necessity and usefulness in a particular location.
 After all, no one would want to travel roadways where signs are placed haphazardly and without just cause.
 Doing so would eventually cause some drivers to fail to respect the traffic signs, possibly causing traffic incidents instead of preventing them.

 Traffic signs are consistent from one municipality to another – the reason is simple.
-Let’s say, for example, that a driver is travelling across several states.
+Let’s say, for example, that a driver is traveling across several states.
 Construction signs in Texas conform to the same design as construction signs in Colorado (or any other state, for that matter), so that the messaging is not confusing when a driver is operating in unfamiliar regions.

-Following are just a few of the types of traffic signs currently utilized:
+The following are just a few of the types of traffic signs currently utilized:

-- Regulatory Signs: An example of regulatory signs are speed limit, No U-Turn, One-Way, No Parking and Road Closed signs.
+- Regulatory Signs: An example of regulatory signs are speed limit, No U-Turn, One-Way, No Parking, and Road Closed signs.
 They regulate the speed and flow of traffic and parking.

 - Warning Signs: Warning signs are bright yellow and serve to warn drivers of such things as merging traffic, railroad and bicycle crossings and traffic signals ahead.